bencejuhaasz/toolbox/README.md

 built on top of [Podman](https://podman.io/) and other standard container technologies from [OCI](https://opencontainers.org/).

+[WIP Customizations]
+> use private home for each container
+> use container_t label for additional security&MCS isolation
+> option for proprietary nvidia driver
 This is particularly useful on [OSTree](https://ostree.readthedocs.io/en/latest/) based operating systems like [Fedora CoreOS](https://coreos.fedoraproject.org/) and